TD Garden

-TD Garden (named the FleetCenter from opening until 2005 and TD Banknorth Garden until 2009) is a multi-purpose arena in Boston.
+TD Garden is a multi-purpose arena in Boston, Massachusetts.
 It is located directly above the MBTA's North Station, and it replaced the original Boston Garden upon opening in 1995.
 It is the most visited sports and entertainment arena in New England, with nearly 3.5 million people visiting the arena each year.

 TD Garden is the home arena for the Boston Bruins of the National Hockey League (NHL) and the Boston Celtics of the National Basketball Association (NBA).
 It is owned by food service and hospitality conglomerate Delaware North, whose CEO Jeremy Jacobs also owns the Bruins.
 It is the site of the annual Beanpot college hockey tournament, and hosts the annual Hockey East Championships.
 The arena has hosted many major national sporting events including various rounds of the NCAA Division I men's basketball tournament, NCAA Division I women's basketball tournament, NCAA Division I Men's Ice Hockey Tournament, the 2014 United States Figure Skating Championships, and the 2016 World Figure Skating Championships.
 In addition, TD Garden hosted the 2021 Laver Cup, an international men's tennis tournament.

 Besides sporting events, the TD Garden has also served as a concert venue for numerous nationally touring acts in music and comedy.
 The naming rights deal for the arena is scheduled to continue through June 2045, with TD Bank and Delaware North extending the agreement in January 2023.